Google isn't just for the "big kids."

 We will use Google Classroom for the course, a tool that you may already be using!

 Note: this is a beginner / intermediate course.
-No prior experience with Chromebooks is required.
+No prior experience is required.
 Need something more advanced?
 Check out my upcoming courses here.

 I taught middle school and high school science for 6 years and was a high school principal for 2 years outside of Detroit, Michigan.
 During my time as a teacher I integrated technology into my classroom whenever possible.
 Sometimes it was great, some times it was a total flop!
 I now support teachers who are working to use tech in their classrooms.
 I write books, produce a podcast, and share free resources on my blog and website.